Thursday Night Football prop picks for Eagles vs. Giants

 NFC East rivals will clash on Thursday Night Football in NFL Week 6 as the Philadelphia Eagles visit the New York Giants.
 NFL player props could center on household names on Philly like Jalen Hurts, Saquon Barkley and A.J.
 Brown, or you could seek out Thursday Night Football props on up-and-coming Giants like Jaxson Dart, Cam Skattebo and Theo Johnson.
 Brown has been the subject of much discourse regarding his usage thus far, and the three-time Pro Bowler has an NFL props total of 64.5 receiving yards for TNF.

 Brown has been held under 45 yards in four of five games this season, which would make many lean under with this NFL prop bet.
-However, only one team has allowed more receiving yards to opposing wideouts than New York, so there's evidence to back the over, which has NFL prop odds of -114.
-Digging a bit deeper into the trends would help determine which side of this TNF prop to back.
+However, only one team has allowed more receiving yards to opposing wideouts than New York, and no team has given up more receptions to the position, so there's evidence to back the over, which has NFL prop odds of -114.
+Digging a bit deeper into the trends would help determine which side of this TNF prop to get behind.
 Before betting any Eagles vs. Giants props for Thursday Night Football, you need to see the Giants vs. Eagles prop predictions powered by SportsLine's Machine Learning AI.

 You can make NFL prop picks at DraftKings, where you can get $200 in bonus bets if your initial $5 wager wins.